 The SMILE Audit Model

-SMILE will develop a tool to allow HEIs (but also other organisations) to self-reflect regarding the way their institution is addressing and enabling diversity in general.
+SMILE has developed a set of tools to allow HEIs (but also other organisations) to self-reflect regarding the way their institution is addressing and enabling diversity in general.

-This tool, the SMILE Audit Model, will be developed, tested, refined and finalised after consultation with regional engagers.
-The Audit Model is a tool to help users to find a way to implement a Diversity Audit in practice in HEIs, identifying the obstacles, existing models, strategies for implementation, etc.
+The SMILE Audit Model has been developed, tested in 20 different institutions, refined and finalised after consultation with regional engagers.
+These tools (the preliminary self-assessment tool but specially the Audit Model) are tools to help users to find a way to implement a Diversity Audit in practice in HEIs, identifying the obstacles, existing models, strategies for implementation, etc.

 Smile audit model